 Participants explore issues from both personal and professional perspectives.
 The course includes opportunities for reflection, experiential activities and small group discussions.

-Continuing Professional Development credits pending approval by the College of Family Physicians of Canada and the BC Chapter for Fall 2018 course.
+Continuing Professional Development credits pending approval by the College of Family Physicians of Canada and the BC Chapter for Spring 2018 course.

 Location: Coast Victoria Hotel & Marina, 146 Kingston Street, Victoria, BC

 Victoria Hospice negotiates a special nightly rate for accommodation.
 To make your reservation, please call the hotel directly at 250-360-1211 or 1-866-716-6199 and mention that you are attending the Psychosocial Course.